 The Advanced Certificate allows you to continue your learning in narrative-based medicine, strengthen ties to our supportive professional community, and develop a personal portfolio of resources and skills to move NBM into practice, education, or scholarship.

-Narrative Strategies in Clinical Practice
+Narrative Strategies in Clinical Practice and Teaching

-Creative and Reflective Writing for Healthcare Providers
+Writing for Healthcare Providers

 Narrative-Based Medicine begins, of course, with narrative – a way of knowing based on literary practice and attention.
 Whether interested in fiction, memoir, poetry, essays, drama, or some new form, learners will engage in intensive practical classes and workshops where they can share their work and take it further collaboratively and with expert guidance.